|

 Two types of import quotas in international shipping:

-Importer can submit an import quota entry on the day when the quota is opened.
+Importers can submit an import quota entry on the day when the quota is opened.
 Either:

-QUOTA PRIORITY - FIRST COME FIRST SERVED
+QUOTA PRIORITY - FIRST COME, FIRST SERVED

-Import Quota for internationally shipping Chinese t-shirt import is 1,000,000 t-shirts.
+The import Quota for internationally shipping Chinese t-shirt import is 1,000,000 t-shirts.

 20 Chinese companies bought entries in proper form for 2,000,000 t-shirts.